 Personal Services (Cosmetology, Lifestyle, and Culinary)

-No Degree Required (Apprenticeship, On-the-Job Training, or Licensing)
+No Degree Required (Apprenticeship, On-the-Job Training, or Licensing) | Certificate or Trade School Preferred |

 Public safety and infrastructure trades involve protecting communities and maintaining systems like waste management and environmental services.
 While many of these roles have entry-level work available with little requirements, there are many that also require certifications and specialized training.

-No Degree Required (Apprenticeship, On-the-Job Training, or Licensing)
+No Degree Required (Apprenticeship, On-the-Job Training, or Licensing) | Certificate or Trade School Preferred |

 How to get into it: A high school diploma or GED is enough to get started, as many entry-level positions don’t require a degree.
-However, you will need to complete any required training or certifications depending on the role.
+However, you might need to complete any required training or certifications depending on the role.
 For example, a sanitation worker may not need a certification, but an environmental technician may need to be a certified environmental specialist.

 Choosing the right trade starts with understanding your own interests, skills, and physical preferences, whether you enjoy working with your hands, solving technical problems, helping others, or being outdoors.